Mansour: A Democrat Win in Georgia Could Make Kamala Harris One of the Most Powerful People in the World

 If a Democrat-controlled Senate passes their version of H.R.1, it could codify into law many of the fraud-friendly election practices that are the subject of such controversy right now.
 A recent poll found that nearly 80 percent of Trump voters feel that the 2020 election was stolen by Democrats via fraud and illegal voting.
 This “election reform” bill would make it much easier for the Democrats to use the same methods to repeat their 2020 victory in perpetuity.

 Gun Control: Both Biden and Harris have endorsed sweeping gun control measures, including legislation that would require gun owners to register every AR-15 rifle and “high-capacity magazine” they own under the National Firearms Act of 1934 (NFA) and pay a $200 tax on each of these rifles and magazines or else sell them to the government.
-This NFA registration process would require American gun owners to register their AR-15 rifles with federal authorities, submit their fingerprints and photograph, and potentially submit to an FBI background check just to keep the weapons they already own.
+This NFA registration process would require American gun owners to register their AR-15 rifles with federal authorities, submit their fingerprints and photographs, and potentially submit to an FBI background check just to keep the weapons they already own.

 Defunding the Police: Funding for police departments is handled at the state and local level, but federal legislation can definitely impact the distribution of federal tax dollars to local police forces.
 Take, for example, the Justice in Policing Act that House Democrats passed in June.
 The bill would make some federal funding contingent on whether local police departments adhere to the bill’s reform measures.
 The House bill died in the Senate, where Senate Democrats tanked the Republican-backed criminal justice reform bill introduced by Sen. Tim Scott (R-SC); but a Democrat-controlled Senate could take up some version of the House bill.
 In addition to this, Biden has promised to create a national police oversight commission during his first 100 days and has endorsed the SAFE Justice Act which aims to overhaul the federal sentencing and corrections system.